Across the country, thousands of responsibly armed Americans are asking smart questions about concealed carry insurance:

 - Customer service availability;

-- The option to choose your own lawyer versus drawing from a pool;
+- The option to choose your own lawyer versus drawing from a pool; and

 - Coast-to-coast coverage.